-Content that answers questions has a natural advantage in SEO, because people search for questions all the time.
+Content that answers questions have a natural advantage in SEO because people search for questions all the time.
 But we should still pick a target phrase and use it in ways that indicate our relevance.
 At a very high level, here are the two steps:

 Since you’re starting with content that answers questions, you’ll probably target some longer, more specific phrases.

 If Dave wrote to ask about this, there are thousands of people looking for the information in search engines.

 ProTip!
 Make sure you include the full-sentence version of your question and answer in the article.
 Don’t break the meaning up across several sentences.
 This will increase the chance that your page will appear in the “Answer Box” in Google.
 Write like you’re writing for the dictionary.